fbcoder/ghouls/README.md

 * All beams exit the board at the given places.
 * All beams are reflected exactly as many times as denoted on the edges of the board.

+# Current State
+This is not an application that can be presented to end users yet.
+It is possible now to play a random generated puzzle but the application has no interface besides that, no menu's etc. Furthermore the pathfinding algorithm used to generate puzzles with a unique solution is somewhat 'broken'.
+When trying to add quicker pruning, valid routes seem to be cut.
+So unique puzzles are generated that actually have multiple solutions.
+Of course generated puzzles should only have one unique solution.

 # How to build
 Clone this repository or download everything and extract to a folder you like.
 When cloning this repository a directory witht he name of the repo will be created automatically.